 - Construct streetscaped sidewalks throughout the Plan area.
-They should be 8 to 10 feet wide, set off the curb, and buffered with street trees. - Redevelopment projects should devise a streetscape plan that coordinates all aspects of the street and building relationship to create pedestrian safety, comfort, and convenience. - Buildings should be sited and designed to create clear streetfront entrances and active street facades. - Sidewalks and bike routes should connect to open spaces in the Plan area, to Metro, and to regional trails, parks, and destinations.
+They should be 8 to 10 feet wide, set off the curb, and buffered with street trees. - Redevelopment projects should devise a streetscape plan that includes bicycle facilities, and coordinates all aspects of the street and building relationship to create pedestrian safety, comfort, and convenience. - Buildings should be sited and designed to create clear streetfront entrances and active street facades. - Sidewalks and bike routes should connect to open spaces in the Plan area, to Metro, and to regional trails, parks, and destinations. - Provide safe and effective pedestrian crossing treatments at all street intersections.
+Design intersections to include pedestrian-supportive characteristics such as reduced corner radii, accessible crosswalks at all intersection approaches, and special visible or textured crosswalk treatments.